rensilva5/blog-website/README.md

 ## Routers
 In order to create routes whithin pages we need to install react-router-dom and import it, and after that we need to set up our routes.
+-Home, Login, CreatePost

+## Links
+Create links to be able to navigate through pages

 In the project directory, you can run: